RAVING-Informatics/noncanonical_exons/README.md

 - Note, if a `pext` bin is not fully contained within an exon boundary defined in `noncanonical.unique_exons.bed` (i.e. sticks out), then this is annotated in the final output in the column `overlap_type` as `partial`.
 - The final output file `pext_with_noncanonical_exon_annot.bed` contains the original pext bin, followed by the exon coordinates, the overlap type and the pext score for all 50 tissues.
 - See script: `intersect_exons_pext.sh`

+## Filter the `pext` scores to find exons expressed in tissue of interest
+- The filter strategy used is specific to the tissue of interest.
+-